atumbalev/oop-2019/bonuses/03 - Optional/Readme.md

 Also implement:
 * A sensible operator+ for 2 optional ints
 * A binary search function for an array that returns an optional

+## Bonus Bonus!

+Instead of OptionalInt, implement an Optional class that can store any type of value.

 ## Deadline